SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 ## spawn, start

-Use “spawn” to refer to creating a new task, to match the API symbol name.
+Use “add” instead to refer to creating a new task, to match the API symbol name.
+(These names were used in an earlier version the SE proposal.)

 ## suspension point